 Abundant surf, sun-soaked beaches, and world-class theme parks draw visitors year-round to Orange County.
-‘The OC’ is it’s lovingly known, is located between Los Angeles and San Diego in California.
+‘The OC’ is it’s lovingly known, is located in Southern California, between Los Angeles and San Diego.
 Disneyland and amusement parks may be the main attraction for families visiting The OC, but the fun doesn’t have to end when you leave the Happiest Place on Earth.
-Here are some great places to soak up family fun in the sun in Orange County with kids.
+Here are some great things to do in Orange County with kids.
 Before, after, or instead of a trip to Disneyland.

 Visit the Beach